-Intangible assets are long-term resources that typically lack a physical presence and have an unknown amount of future value or amount of benefits.
+Intangible assets are long-term resources that typically lack a physical presence and have an unknown future value or benefits.
 In other words, intangible assets are typically intellectual assets that benefit the company over several accounting periods.

 You can divide intangible assets into two categories: intellectual property and goodwill.